-You come home after an outing, you throw your purse on a chair or drop it with your jacket or jeans in a heap on the floor.
+You come home after an outing, and throw your purse on a chair or drop it with your jacket or jeans in a heap on the floor.
 What's the problem?
-Well many of the day-to-day products that people keep in their pockets, purses, or backpacks can be harmful to our pets, and we often don't think about our dogs accessing these harmful personal items in our bags or clothes.
-Read on for more information on what personal products can poison your pup!
+Well, many of the day-to-day products that people keep in their pockets, purses, or backpacks can be harmful to our pets, and we often don't think about our dogs accessing these harmful personal items in our bags or clothes.
+Read on for more information on which personal products can poison your pup!

 ■ Sugarless gum or breath mints containing xylitol: this sweetener causes severe hypoglycemia in dogs and can be fatal.

-■ Cigarettes: nicotine is toxic to dogs--you too, by the way, you should really quit!
+■ Cigarettes: nicotine is toxic to dogs.
 Symptoms of nicotine poisoning include elevated heart rate and respiratory distress.

-■ Smoking cessation products such as gum or liquid nicotine cartridges containing nicotine are poisonous to dogs
+■ Smoking cessation products: gum or liquid nicotine cartridges containing nicotine are poisonous to dogs.

-■ Alcohol, contained in hand sanitizers or other products like hand wipes, can cause a drop in blood sugar and nervous system depression in your dog.
+■ Alcohol: contained in hand sanitizers or other products like hand wipes, alcohol can cause a drop in blood sugar and nervous system depression in your dog.

-■ Ibuprofen, painkillers, prescription medications, and other “human” medications can cause digestive distress or organ failure, including liver and kidney damage, in pets.
+■ Ibuprofen, painkillers, prescription medications: these, and other “human” medications can cause digestive distress or organ failure, including liver and kidney damage, in pets.

 ■ Asthma inhalers: dogs can chew on inhalers and ingest multiple doses of medication when the canister is compromised.
 Inhalers contain albuterol or fluticasone, which in large doses can cause heart arrhythmia and other symptoms.
 Inhaling or ingesting a large amount can be life-threatening to your dog--seek veterinary treatment ASAP!

-■ Products that contain zinc, like recently minted pennies, diaper rash cream, or sunscreen, are toxic to dogs.
+■ Products that contain zinc: recently minted pennies, diaper rash cream, or sunscreen are toxic to dogs.

 The amount ingested and the size of your pet will have an impact on whether your dog experiences a life-threatening condition or whether they just become sick.
 Signs of toxicity often involve neurological symptoms such as lethargy, weakness, loss of coordination, tremors, seizures, collapse, and coma.

 If your dog ingests a toxic product from your personal effects, get to a veterinarian quickly.
-Efforts to remove the substance from your dog's system by inducing vomiting, performing gastric lavage, or administering activated charcoal to pass the substance through your dog's system may be performed if the timeline permits it.
+Efforts to remove the substance from your dog's system by inducing vomiting, performing gastric lavage, or administering activated charcoal may be performed if the timeline permits it.
 Your veterinarian can then monitor your pet's vital signs and organ functioning, provide supportive care with intravenous fluids, and administer any medication to counteract toxic substances.
 Additional medication to support organs, facilitate pulmonary function, and regulate heart rate may be provided if necessary.